mitodl/open-edx-plugins/src/openedx_companion_auth/README.rst

 Open edX auth companion
 =======================

-An Openedx plugin that redirects users from edx-platform to MIT applications
+An Open edX plugin that redirects users from edx-platform to MIT applications

 Version Compatibility
 ---------------------

-Compatible with the Nutmeg release and onwards.
+Compatible with the Nutmeg release of the Open edX and onwards.
 May work with prior releases as well.

 Installing The Plugin
 ---------------------